Why watching chimpanzees in Uganda is one of the best summer adventure experiences in Africa.

 At a Kanyanchu, expert local guides escort small groups to meet one of the most enthralling chimpanzee troops of about 120 individuals.
 Early morning excursions set off at bout 8:00 and typically last about four hours, and all you need to join the party is a tracking permit.
 With a regular chimpanzee trekking permit ($200 per person), visitors can spend up to one hour observing the chimps.

 Alternatively, visitors can spend the entire day walking with and observing wild chimps undergoing the habituation process on a Chimpanzee Habituation Experience (CHEX) for a permit price of $250 per person.
+The habituation experience is a recommended way to see chimpanzees in wild Uganda and spend more time with them.

 However, the habituation experience is physically demanding; prepare for a fair bit of fast-walking in the jungle with unmarked and sometimes damp trails.
 Kibale chimpanzees are boisterous and move fast, only stopping for a few minutes to listen out for enemies, breathe, feed, a socialize; the rewards during these moments are always worth the sweat.